sajinatamang99/threat-composer/README.md

 # Threat Composer — Infrastructure as Code (IaC) Deployment
-**Threat Composer** is an open-source web application developed by **AWS Labs** for modeling and visualizing cloud threat scenarios.
-It is built as a React single-page application (SPA) and deploys a two-tier architecture on AWS, with a frontend client layer and backend service/API layer.
+**Threat Composer** is an open-source threat-modeling tool developed by **AWS Labs** that helps teams identify, document and visualise potential security threats to cloud or system architectures.
+It is a single-page web application (built with React + Cloudscape UI) that runs fully in the browser.
+The default deployment does not include a backend/API — all data (system description, diagrams, assumptions, threats, mitigations, etc.) is stored in browser local storage.
 🧩 Original Tool: [Threat Composer Tool](https://awslabs.github.io/threat-composer/workspaces/default/dashboard)

 🌍 Live Application: [www.devopsproject.org](https://www.devopsproject.org)